By Request: To Sabbath or not to Sabbath? Pt. 2

 We are to approach it with a delighted heart.
 You will find in Isaiah 58:13,14 a good guide.

-If need be, talk to your employer and explain your situation and serve them all the other days even as you would Christ Himself.
+Obviously all of this will have implications for your work schedule.
+My advice is that you need to talk to your employer and explain your situation and serve them all the other days even as you would Christ Himself.
 As a child of God, you should be the one person they never want to fire because in all other cases except this one, you prove yourself to be their best employee!

 I understand that some people have very high end careers and that this could cost them much.
 I think I have been clear in regard to what the scriptures say about this.
 Now, yours will be an inward struggle of conscience before God, but not before people.